danielbodnar/awesome-stars/README.md

 - [jhuangtw/xg2xg](https://github.com/jhuangtw/xg2xg) - by ex-googlers, for ex-googlers - a lookup table of similar tech & services
 - [chubin/cheat.sh](https://github.com/chubin/cheat.sh) - the only cheat sheet you need
 - [alexanderepstein/Bash-Snippets](https://github.com/alexanderepstein/Bash-Snippets) - A collection of small bash scripts for heavy terminal users

+## cheatsheets

+- [costinEEST/almanacs](https://github.com/costinEEST/almanacs) - Search through the recipes
+- [Fechin/reference](https://github.com/Fechin/reference) - ⭕ Share quick reference cheat sheet for developers.
+- [cheat/cheat](https://github.com/cheat/cheat) - cheat allows you to create and view interactive cheatsheets on the command-line.
+It was designed to help remind *nix system administrators of options for commands that they use frequently, but not fre
+- [LeCoupa/awesome-cheatsheets](https://github.com/LeCoupa/awesome-cheatsheets) - 👩‍💻👨‍💻 Awesome cheatsheets for popular programming languages, frameworks and development tools.
+They include everything you should know in one single file.
+- [mgeeky/Penetration-Testing-Tools](https://github.com/mgeeky/Penetration-Testing-Tools) - A collection of more than 170+ tools, scripts, cheatsheets and other loots that I've developed over years for Red Teaming/Pentesting/IT Security audits purposes.
+- [gnebbia/kb](https://github.com/gnebbia/kb) - A minimalist command line knowledge base manager
+- [tldr-pages/tldr](https://github.com/tldr-pages/tldr) - 📚 Collaborative cheatsheets for console commands
+- [denisidoro/navi](https://github.com/denisidoro/navi) - An interactive cheatsheet tool for the command-line
+- [trimstray/the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.
+- [trimstray/test-your-sysadmin-skills](https://github.com/trimstray/test-your-sysadmin-skills) - A collection of Linux Sysadmin Test Questions and Answers.
+Test your knowledge and skills in different fields with these Q/A.

 ## chinese